kolenaIO/kolena/examples/text_summarization/README.md

 # Example Integration: Text Summarization

-This example models the Text Summarization with GPT models in Kolena.
+This example models the Text Summarization problem with GPT models in Kolena.

 ## Setup